-If you love this recipe, be sure to check out my Crispy Sesame Chicken Fingers with Spicy Peanut Sauce, Crispy Baked Chicken Thighs with Lemon and Garlic, and Buttermilk Chicken.
+If you love this recipe, be sure to check out my Crispy Sesame Chicken Fingers with Spicy Peanut Sauce.
+Or, Buttermilk Chicken is always a family favorite.

-You can also see my full archive of chicken recipes here!
+You can also find ideas in my full archive of chicken recipes here!

-Crispy Chicken Thighs with Spiced Tomato Sauce and Feta
+Crispy Chicken Thighs in Tomato Sauce with Feta

 - 6 skin-on, bone-in chicken thighs (about 2 1/4 pounds total)